TheAgentCompany/TheAgentCompany/workspaces/tasks/ds-answer-spreadsheet-questions/task.md

 Our clients required us to perform some data analysis and deliver the results.
 Find the 'agriculture.xlsx' file under `Documents/Data Analysis` at https://ogma.lti.cs.cmu.edu, and answer the following questions:

-Which group of people has more workers in the agricultural sector in 2011, regardless of the region or language?
-Male or female?
 What is the marital status for the majority of New Brunswick's agricultural workers, both English-language and French-language workers in 2011?
 In 2011,which sector of workers were more likely to be in a common-law relationship?
+Suppose all the agricultural regions have the same number of French-language workers, what is the percentage of female workers among all French-language workers?
+Round your answer to 2 decimal places.

 Answer each question with a short phrase and separate answers by lines.